A+

 Cost Of Living Quick Facts

-• The cost of living in Waynesboro is 1% lower than the national average
+• The cost of living in Waynesboro is equal to the national average

 • Pennsylvania general sales tax is 18% higher than the national average